mohansaimandalapu/Famers-Amigo/Crop_Identification/Readme.md

 ## Data cleaning:
-- checking outiers for each class level and there are no outliers present in the data.
+- checking outiers for each feature class level and there are no outliers present in the data.
 - Added Type_of_soil column based on the ph values for analysis purpose.
 - Cheking for null values and there are no null values or missing values in the data.